devizer/Universe.SqlServer.SystemViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

 ## Options

 **```-o "Reports\{InstanceName}"```**  ⇢
 Write a report to a file named as sql server or local db instance in the relative folder Report. {InstanceName} placeholder is useful if multiple SQL Servers are passed.
+Additional file name placeholders are `{Version}` and `{Platform}`.
 Full path is also allowed.
 Missing folders will be created.

 **```--append-version```**  ⇢
 Append the instance version to the above file(s) name.